Multigrade Neural Network Approximation

-Crucially, at each iteration only the newly introduced block $T_k$ and the output map $g_k$ are optimized, while all previously learned blocks remain fixed.
-As a result, each step involves a relatively simple optimization problem, yet the overall approximation benefits from an adaptively growing and highly expressive compositional dictionary.
-This structure enables monotone residual refinement while substantially easing the optimization burden compared with standard end-to-end training.
+Thus, at each grade, only the newly introduced block $T_{k+1}$ and the corresponding output map $g_{k+1}$ are optimized, while all previously learned blocks remain fixed.
+Consequently, each step involves a relatively simple optimization problem, whereas the overall approximation benefits from a progressively enlarged and highly expressive compositional dictionary.
+This stage-wise structure substantially reduces the optimization burden compared with standard end-to-end training.

-Finally, it is important to note that after $k-1$ iterations, the composition $T_{k-1} \circ \cdots \circ T_1$ already provides a near-optimal representation within the current compositional class, in the sense that the corresponding residual $R_{k-1}$ cannot be significantly reduced by further optimizing within the same functional space.
-Simply selecting another atom from this fixed space would therefore yield only marginal improvement.
-Introducing a new block $T_k$ effectively enlarges representation space, expanding the dictionary and creating new directions along which the residual can be reduced.
-This mechanism explains why each new grade can yield a substantial error decrease, despite the greedy nature of the construction.